chialab/dna/docs/properties.md

 ### defaultValue

 The initial value of the property.
-This will not trigger a `propertyChangedCallback` but it will update the bound attribute.

 <aside class="note">